bhstark2/latency/report.md

 ### Satellite

-The most common form of satellite Internet access today is via satellites in GEO (geosychronous orbit) at an altitide of approximately 36,000 km.
+The most common form of satellite Internet access today is via satellites in GEO (geosynchronous orbit) at an altitude of approximately 36,000 km.
 These typically have well in excess of 600 ms of latency simply from the propagation delay (two round trips to the satellite and back).
 A new breed of satellite providers (Starlink, OneWeb) are putting